tomjaguarpaw/H2/posts/hkd-pattern-type-level-ski.markdown

 data Foo'' f = Foo'' (Maybe (f <| Int))
 ```

+How do we rewrite our types using type-level SKI?
+The transformation
-The transformation of lambda terms into SKI terms can be somewhat
+of lambda terms into SKI terms can be somewhat messy.
+The examples
-messy.
-The examples we'll consider here will be within the realm of
+we'll consider here will be just within the realm of the readable, but
-the readable, but I wouldn't want to inflict upon you terms any more
+I wouldn't want to inflict upon you terms any more complicated than
-complicated than these.
-Basically, to introduce something that
+these.
+Basically, to introduce something that doesn't depend on your
-doesn't depend on your type parameter use `K`, to introduce your
+type parameter use `K`, to introduce your parameter itself use `I`,
-parameter itself use `I`, and to apply one term to another use `@@`.
+and to apply one term to another use `@@`.

 For example, `\a -> (a, a)` is `K (,) @@ I @@ I`.